Py-AMS/pyams-portal/src/pyams_pagelet/doctests/README.rst

       </body>
     </html>

-But the standard way of using a pagelet is by using the "pagelet:" TALES expression:
+But the standard way of using a pagelet is by using the "provider:pagelet" TALES expression:

     >>> pagelet_template = os.path.join(temp_dir, 'pagelet-template.pt')
     >>> with open(pagelet_template, 'w') as file: